kfrajer/building_PDE_file/README.md

 ## SUMMARY:
-This repo capture the commands required to build and execute a pde file by building and executing the java file version of the pde and using the core.jar (and associated libs) inthe class path.
+This repo capture the commands required to build and execute a pde file by building and executing the java file version of the pde and using the core.jar (and associated libs) in the class path.

 ## REFERENCE: